toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 For this tutorial, I'll spin up a small project using [Create React App](https://create-react-app.dev/).
 The principles at work here can be applied across frontend libraries, but my syntax assumes we're working with React.js and CSS modules.

-## The HTML
+## The JSX

-If we structure our HTML intelligently, we can make the same markup serve for our menus on both desktop and mobile.
+If we structure our JSX intelligently, we can make the same markup serve for our menus on both desktop and mobile.

 For this project, I'll create three components: